infracost/infracost-gh-action/README.md

 **Optional** Used to change the path to the terraform binary or version, see [here](https://www.infracost.io/docs/environment_variables/#cicd-integrations) for the available options.

+### `GIT_SSH_KEY`

+**Optional** If you're using terraform modules from private Git repositories you can set this environment variable to your private Git SSH key so terraform can access your module.

 ### `GITHUB_API_URL`

 **Optional** GitHub API URL, defaults to https://api.github.com.